Three bins marked recyclables, FOGO and general waste.

 What do I need to do?

 You’ve been a great sort for years, separating your garden waste and recycling from your general waste.
-When FOGO collection starts on 30 June it will be time to take the last step in the three bin system - separating your food scraps.
+From 30 June it will be time to take the last step in the three bin system - separating your food scraps from your general waste and adding them to your green-lidded FOGO bin along with your garden waste.

 Can I opt out of the FOGO program?

-No, once rolled out, the FOGO collection will become the standard collection service within our City.
+No, FOGO is the standard domestic waste collection service within our City.

 How will the FOGO system work?